The Future of GTM: Why Buyer Intelligence is Replacing Intent Signals

 Recent Posts

 B2B teams aren’t short on data.
 They can see which accounts are active and track engagement across channels.
-But they still don’t know who is actually buying, how decisions are taking shape, or whether that activity is leading to pipeline.
-That’s why pipeline breaks down.
-Teams are acting on signals without understanding what those signals actually mean.
-The result is broad targeting, reactive execution, and inconsistent outcomes.
+But activity isn’t the same as understanding.
+They still don’t know who is actually buying, how decisions are taking shape, or whether any of that engagement is building toward pipeline.

 Across the summit, one idea stood out: